Vasi012/To-the-moon-and-back/README.md

 # To the moon and back

 ## Introduction
-To the moon and back is a browser-based game build in Python.
-It is based on a classic game of traveling and is themed loosely around traveling to the moon, researching it and returning to back to the earth.
+To the moon and back is a browser-based game built in Python.
+The game is based on a classic game of traveling to the moon, researching it and returning back to the earth.
 As the game was developed in python for use in the terminal, it utilises the Code Institute Python Template to generate a “terminal” onto the page, making it available within a web browser.

 ![Screenshot 2022-05-14 154938](https://user-images.githubusercontent.com/96884287/168430861-01f6d8f4-b21b-4985-ba17-2655b6fbb7ce.png)